TreeGee73/Team-Tracker/README.md

 ---

   ## Description
 Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
+This Pokemon themed team tracker handles the managment of team members and associate data using node, inquirer, and MySQL.

 ---

   ## Usage
 CLI content management solution for managing a company's employees using node, inquirer, and MySQL.
+Since this it Pokemon themed, the three tables used in the database are Gym (which contains the City Gyms trainers are from and equates to a "departments" table), Types (which contains the Trainer or Pokemon's "Type" and Strength information, it equates to a "roles" table), and Members (which contains the names of the Trainers and Pokemon, along with additional information relevant to each "member", it uses references from the Gym & Types tables and equates to the "employees" table).

 ---